 But how was the hamburger born?
 The legend says that it was a favorite among sailors at Hamburg’s port in Germany at the beginning of the 19th century.
 The name hamburger seems to be exported by German immigrants to the USA around 1920.
 Basically, the hamburger was nothing more than a simple meatball placed inside two pieces of bread.
 Later, someone started to place sliced cheese inside the hamburger, and soon the cheeseburger was born.

 Nowadays, there are many variations available on the market.
-The favorite type is still the classic hamburger.
+My favorite type is still the classic hamburger.
 This is mostly followed by the cheeseburger, double cheeseburger, chicken burger, and vegan variants.

 The Hamburger in the Gourmet World

-In London one can taste the Glamburger at the price of 1400 euros at the Honky Tonk.
-It consists of 220 grams of ground Kobe and New Zealand dear, heart of black truffle and brie, smoked Himalayan salt, Canadian lobster, golden leaves, Iranian saffron, maple syrup, bacon, Beluga caviar, smoked duck egg mayonnaise and Japanese green tea.
+In London, one can taste the Glamburger at the price of 1400 euros at the Honky Tonk.
+It consists of 220 grams of ground Kobe and New Zealand dear, the heart of black truffle and brie, smoked Himalayan salt, Canadian lobster, golden leaves, Iranian saffron, maple syrup, bacon, Beluga caviar, smoked duck egg mayonnaise, and Japanese green tea.

 Recipe for the Hamburger Day